UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

 The experimental practice of electrically shocking animals began in the early 20th century and was popularized by Martin Seligman and Steven Maier, who, in the 1960s, administered painful and unpredictable electric shocks to dogs.
 The animals became so anxious and depressed that, eventually, they didn't even try to escape when shocked.
 Seligman and Maier termed this condition "learned helplessness," and a mob of experimenters lined up to perform similar experiments on a veritable Noah's ark of animals.
 (Seligman's sick experiments also inspired the psychologists who devised the CIA's now-disgraced human-torture program.)

-From this, they developed the "footshock test," in which an animal is locked inside a chamber with an electrified grid floor.
-The experimenters deliver electric shocks at unpredictable intervals to the animal's feet, causing stress and possibly pain—and making the animal anxious, depressed, and overcome with a sense of helplessness.
-At NIMH, experimenters subject mice and rats to the footshock test—exposing them to acute electric shocks that cause them to jump and scramble around the chamber, often colliding with walls.
-Some of them freeze, too terrified to move a muscle after being shocked.
+In NIMH’s laboratories, mice are locked inside a chamber with an electrified grid floor.
+The experimenters deliver electric shocks at unpredictable intervals to the animals' feet, causing stress and possibly pain.
+The mice jump and scramble around the chamber, often colliding into walls.
+Some of them freeze, likely terrified to move a muscle after being shocked.

 Forced Swim Test

 At NIMH, experimenters drop mice in inescapable containers filled with water for the forced swim test.
 The panicked animals swim—their small hind feet kicking frantically—desperate to keep their heads above water.
 They circle the beaker, push against the sides, and try to climb up the walls of the container, looking for an escape.
 In their fear, the animals may defecate or cry out.
-As the minutes wear on, they begin to tire and the possibility of drowning feels all too real.
-This goes on for 11 minutes, during which the panicked mice swim to keep from drowning.
+This goes on for 11 minutes, during which the panicked mice swim to keep from drowning or float—likely to try to conserve their energy.

 Tail Suspension Test

 In the tail suspension test, experimenters at NIMH suspend mice upside down and tape their sensitive tails to a horizontal bar.
-The animals struggle to right themselves, feeling distressed by their awkward position and lack of control.
+The animals struggle to right themselves from this awkward position, but they have no control.
 Trying their hardest, they attempt to pull their bodies up, holding on for dear life to the tape affixed to their tails—only to drop back down again and resume their exertion.
-The test continues for six minutes, during which the mice struggle in fear and anxiety and the experimenters watch—apparently without any compassion.
+The test continues for six minutes, during which the mice struggle and the experimenters watch—apparently without any compassion.

 Cruel and Worthless

 In addition to being horrifyingly cruel and unethical, these tests are bad science.
-The forced swim and tail suspension tests are used to evaluate drugs for antidepressant properties—based on the assumption that when an animal stops swimming or struggling, he or she is depressed and on the belief that animals who've been given antidepressants will swim or struggle longer.
+The forced swim and tail suspension tests are used to evaluate drugs for antidepressant properties based on the assumption that when an animal stops swimming or struggling, he or she is depressed, and on the belief that animals who have been given antidepressants will swim or struggle for longer.
 But the data simply don't back up these assumptions.